-Looking at the problem in more detail, it is a threat to freedom in the following ways: Freedom of Speech.
-It basically puts limits on what doctors say in public or online.
+Freedom of Speech - It basically puts limits on what doctors say in public or online.
 If the doctor provides evidence for their view and says nothing illegal or defamatory, why do they need to even mention the profession's position?
 It is in reality a thinly disguised attempt to muzzle doctors who hold views that are different from the majority from openly expressing those views.

-Freedom of practice.
-If a doctor practices medicine that is deemed 'unconventional' by the majority but gets good results, this code could stop that doctor from promoting their practice.
+Freedom of Practice - If a doctor practices medicine that is deemed 'unconventional' by the majority but gets good results, this code could stop that doctor from promoting their practice.
 It is vague, ambiguous and does not specify how and why a doctor who holds views different from the profession and expresses them in public is a threat to the profession.
 It doesn't specify what will be deemed unprofessional and who will determine what is unprofessional

-Freedom of research.
-Many breakthroughs in medicine came about because someone challenged the 'herd mentality' of the majority.
+Freedom of Research - Many breakthroughs in medicine came about because someone challenged the 'herd mentality' of the majority.
 This code could actually harm the progress of the progression

-Freedom to campaign.
+Freedom to Campaign - Freedom to campaign.
 Those campaigning against issues such as euthanasia, abortion and same sex marriage often look to members of the medical profession who hold similar views to provide them with evidence supporting their position.
 If the majority of the profession support euthanasia however, then any doctor publicly opposing euthanasia, for example, may be found guilty of unprofessional conduct.
-This could rob non medical people who campaign on moral/cultural issues of their allies in the medical profession.
+This could rob non-medical people who campaign on moral/cultural issues of their allies in the medical profession.